Shaking tent ceremony

-Shaking tent ceremony is a ritual of some of the indigenous people in North America that is used to connect the people with the spirit realm and establish a connection and line of communication between the spirit world and the mortal world.
-These ceremonies require special tents or lodges to be made, and are performed under the direction of a shaman, or spiritual leader, who uses different practices, rituals, and materials to perform the ceremony.
+Shaking tent ceremony is a ritual of some Indigenous people in North America that is used to connect the people with the spirit realm and establish a connection and line of communication between the spirit world and the mortal world.
+These ceremonies require special tents or lodges to be made, and are performed under the direction of a medicine man, or spiritual leader, who uses different practices, rituals, and materials to perform the ceremony.
 This ceremony is more commonly used by specific indigenous tribes long ago but is still practiced around the continent today.